UltramaticOrange/xkcd_news/README.md

 > **NOTE:** xkcd_news Setup instructions assume Python 3 and Debian Jessie or a similar environment.

 #### Verify Python is installed:
 By default, python should already be on your host machine.
-In the `whereis` command below, note the `/usr/bin/python3` for the executable.
+In the `whereis` command below, note the `/usr/bin/python3`.

 ```
 user@linux$ whereis python3